YottaDB/YDBDoc/MessageRecovery/errors.rst

 COREINPROGRESS
 --------------------

-COREINPROGRESS, Previous core attempt failed; core generation bypassed.
+COREINPROGRESS, Previous core attempt failed; core generation bypassed

 Run Time Error: This indicates that the process, which failed, was unable to create a memory dump file and tried to create another one.